LewisScally/alex-form-study/src/pages/index.md

         is_required: false
         type: form_field
       - input_type: text
+        name: 'If so, what symptoms have changed and in what way?'
+        label: 'If so, what symptoms have changed and in what way?'
+        default_value: lorem-ipsum
+        options: []
+        is_required: false
+        type: form_field
+      - input_type: text
         name: Select
         label: Do you suffer with any of the following
         default_value: lorem-ipsum